mariellefoster/marf-books/controlling-coercive-behavior-list.md

 ## Emma Rose Byham: Was It Even Abuse

 This book is a very solid primer.
-Written in a generally situation and gender neutral fashion, it's a great place to start, particularly if you are not a woman in a romantic relationship with an abusive man.
+Written in a generally situation and gender neutral fashion, it's a great place to start, particularly if you are not a woman in a romantic relationship with an abusive man (it's also great for this unfortunately common case).
 It's a bit less polished than some of the other books, but it makes up for that with solid models of behavior, and clear, extensive definitions of various behaviors.
 I read this book after most of the others, and I got a ton out of it.